thekingoflorda/team-page/content/homepage/join_our_team.md

 While we are mainly a Python team, if you are familiar with Rust, that would be a great plus!

 Please keep in mind that, while this is a volunteer gig, we would ask you to be able to commit to at least 5-10 hours a week.
-We also understand this is a hobby and that family and work comes first.
+We also understand this is a hobby and that family and work come first.

 Applicants must be okay with providing their CV AND sitting for a video interview.